 Melanie DyerHarlem, NY

-Violist Melanie Dyer has an extensive background in viola performance in chamber, orchestral and improvised music settings.
+Cited in The Strad by Anthony Barnett as “…an outstanding modernist violist,” Melanie Dyer performs and composes in creative, improvised and through-composed music spheres.
 She trained with William Lincer (Principal Violist, New York Philharmonic), Lee Yeingst (Principal Violist, Colorado Symphony Orchestra), John Jake Kella (NY Metropolitan Opera) and Naomi Fellows (Colorado Symphony Orchestra); and studied viola performance at the LaMont School of Music/University of Denver.

 After moving to NYC, Melanie began improvising with Makanda Ken McIntyre’s Contemporary African American Composers’ Orchestra and the Williamsburg Contemporary Music Orchestra.
 In Boston, she became a regular on the city’s jazz scene performing weekly at Wally’s and Connolly’s Stardust Lounge as a side-musician for the Roxbury Blues Aesthetic.
 She brought her family of 6 to NYC in 2002, and started a 7-year weekly stint at St. Nick’s Pub in Harlem as part of the Donald Smith Quintet along with Tulivu Donna Cumberbatch, Ku’umbaa Frank Lacy, Andy McCloud, Mark Johnson, Salim Washington and a host of celebrated uptown musicians.